{\mu}Split: efficient image decomposition for microscopy data: More Qualitative Results

-Here, we show the performance on the splitting task on randomly chosen patches.
-In all figures shown in this section, each patch takes two rows: one row for one channel.
-The superimposed input region is shown in the first column.
-Next column has Ground truth channels and further columns have the splitting predictions from different model configurations.
+All qualitative results figures show randomly chosen patches in two rows, each one showing one of the superimposed image channels.
+The superimposed input region is shown in the first column and the last column shows ground truth.
+All other columns show predictions from various model configurations.